sjc5/remix-easy-mode/README.md

 ## Description

 Opinionated toolkit for developing highly interactive, typesafe Remix apps.
-Built with zod, and inspired by the TRPC / React Query DX (type-safety + react-query style "on settled" callbacks), plus a few extra goodies (such as typesafe form helpers with automatic client-side validations).
+Built with zod, and inspired by the TRPC / React Query DX (type-safety + react-query style "on settled" mutation callbacks), plus a few extra goodies (such as typesafe form helpers with automatic client-side validations).

 ## Features